 How to take your email automation to the next level and be more effective

 We hope you’ve found this introductory article on email automation helpful!

-If you’re excited to start sending automated emails or thinking about wider plans to engage with your customers more effectively, then we might have something helpful for you: our customer engagement course.
+If you’re excited to start sending automated emails or thinking about wider plans to engage with your customers more effectively, then we might have something helpful for you: Our FREE customer engagement course!

-It’s free and you’ll get five lessons delivered over five emails packed with easy-to-digest, practical advice with examples from industry experts on how to engage with your customers effectively at scale.
+It’s free and you’ll get five lessons delivered over five emails packed with easy-to-digest, practical advice.
+Plus examples from industry experts on how to engage with your customers effectively at scale.

 Ready to get started engaging your customers for real?
 GoSquared’s Engage has everything you need to grow your business through engaging, onboarding and retaining your users.